 When we bring all of those gifts and abilities together we experience God on a level that we would never enjoy being isolated.
 Christianity cannot be practiced in isolation.
 If we do, it will become irrelevant.

 We can’t expect the church to meet all of our needs for fellowship.
-That is NOT possible.
-We must bear some of the responsibility.
+That is not possible.
+We must bear most of the responsibility.
 We must actively pursue Godly interaction with other believers.
 Fellowship must be intentional and it requires investment on our part.
 Scripture makes it clear:

 Mark 12:33 ~ And to love Him with all the heart, with all the understanding, with all the soul, and with all the strength, and to love one’s neighbor as oneself, is more than all the whole burnt offerings and sacrifices.”